cylc/cylc-admin/docs/proposal-rose-suite-run.md

 These functionalities are currently provided by Rose, but should really be part of Cylc:
-* On start up and reload, install suite on suite server cluster (cylc servers).
+* On start up and reload, install suite on "suite run platform" (cylc servers).
 * On start up and reload, validate suite.
 * On start up, archive old log directory.
-* On start up and reload, install suite on all task job remotes (such as Cray, Spice, remote-desktop, raspi, suite-origin-desktop).
+* On start up and reload, install suite on all task job remotes (such as supercomputer, compute cluster, remote-desktop, raspi, suite-origin-desktop).
 * Utility to clean locations that are known to be created by the suite.

 While we consider the above, we may also want to consider the following: